Richmond Shipyards: Kaiser Richmond shipyards

 For World War 2 Kaiser opened four shipyards along the northeast shoreline of San Francisco Bay, each using prefabricated parts to build ships.
-Prefabricated subcontractors included: Graham Ship Repair Company, Herrick Iron Works, Independent Iron Works, Berkeley’s Trailer Company of America, Steel Tank & Pipe Company, California Steel Products Corporation, Pacific Coast Engineering in Alameda and Clyde W. Wood in Stockton.
+Prefabricated subcontractors included: Graham Ship Repair Company, Herrick Iron Works, Independent Iron Works, Berkeley's Trailer Company of America, Steel Tank & Pipe Company, California Steel Products Corporation, Pacific Coast Engineering in Alameda and Clyde W. Wood in Stockton.

 Kaiser Richmond No. 1 Yard

 Kaiser Richmond No. 1 Yard was a new shipyard built to support the demand for ships for World War 2.
-Kaiser purchased the contact and the yard to built type Ocean ship from the Todd Shipyards in 1940.
+Kaiser purchased the contact and the yard to build type Ocean ship from the Todd Shipyards in 1940.
 Kaiser built yard No. 1 to build the Ocean ships.
 Yard No. 1 was built on unoccupied land with construction starting in December 1940.
 In April 1941 the keel for the first British bound Ocean ship was laid.
 The next series of ships built were Liberty ships, with the first keel laid on May 15, 1942.
 Needing faster cargo ships the next series of ships built were Victory ships, with the first keel laid on January 17, 1944.
 After the war, in 1946, the yard closed.
 Kaiser Richmond No. 1 Yard was at 700 Wright Ave, Richmond on the Parr Canal.
 The site now has general docks for construction supplies.
 Located at GPS 37.920887°N 122.362920°W.

 Built at Kaiser Richmond No. 1 Yard: